-"Argentina reserves the right, in its absolute discretion, to purchase, exchange, offer to purchase or exchange, or enter into a settlement in respect of any Eligible Securities that are not exchanged pursuant to the Offer (in accordance with their respective terms) and, to the extent permitted by applicable law, purchase or offer to purchase Eligible Securities in the open market, in privately negotiated transactions or otherwise.
-Any such purchase, exchange, offer to purchase or exchange or settlement will be made in accordance with applicable law.
+purchase, exchange, offer to purchase or exchange or settlement will be made in accordance with applicable law.
 The terms of any such purchases, exchanges, offers or settlements could differ from the terms of the Offer.
-Holders of New Securities will be entitled to participate in any voluntary purchase, exchange, offer to purchase or exchange extended to or agreed with holders of Eligible Securities not exchanged pursuant to the Offer as described below..."
+Holders of New Securities will be entitled to participate in any voluntary purchase, exchange, offer to purchase or exchange extended to or agreed with holders of Eligible Securities not exchanged pursuant to the Offer as described below..."42